 Although the ability to draw on a physician’s expertise and contacts within the health care industry is an invaluable resource to a health care business, it can also present many procedural burdens for a company.
 Those who wish to partner with physicians in new business ventures quickly find themselves faced with a tangled web of regulations that govern physician ownership of health care entities.

-Texas health care lawyers at The Law Offices of Alejandro Mora, PLLC, can help explain regulations and assist your physician-owned business.
-From our office in Austin, we represent physician-owned entities in Dallas-Fort Worth, Houston and San Antonio and throughout Texas.
-Call 512-937-1128 for a free initial consultation.
+I am a Texas health care lawyer at The Law Offices of Alejandro Mora, PLLC, and I can help explain regulations and assist your physician-owned business.
+From my office in Austin, I represent physician-owned entities in Dallas-Fort Worth, Houston and San Antonio and throughout Texas.
+Contact me, Alejandro Mora, for a free initial consultation.

 A Resource For Physicians, Entrepreneurs And Health Care Entities

-At our firm, we have helped many clients overcome the obstacles that physician ownership presents and create successful businesses that are in full compliance with all state and federal laws.
-Attorney Alejandro Mora focuses his practice on health care law, allowing him to stay up to date on all of the issues that can impact physician-owned entities and all of the legal strategies that are available to those looking to start a new enterprise with a physician.
+At my firm, I have helped many clients overcome the obstacles that physician ownership presents and create successful businesses that are in full compliance with all state and federal laws.
+I focus my practice on health care law, allowing me to stay up to date on all the issues that can impact physician-owned entities and all the legal strategies that are available to those looking to start new enterprises with physicians.

-Under attorney Mora’s guidance, our legal team routinely represents and advises physicians and entrepreneurs who seek to enter into new business ventures such as:
+I represent and advise physicians and entrepreneurs who seek to enter into new business ventures such as:

 - Imaging centers

 - Physician-owned distributors (PODs) of medical devices